Elgin Park: Michael Paul Smith

-Smith was born on November 22, 1950, in Pittsburgh, Pennsylvania, to Roy (1926–1986) and Audrey Smith (1929–2003).
+Smith was born in 1950 in Pittsburgh, Pennsylvania, to Roy (1926–1986) and Audrey Smith (1929–2003).
 He grew up north of that city, in Sewickley, which became a model for his fictional one.
 "Elgin Park is not an exact re-creation of Sewickley," he told The New York Times in 2010, "but it does capture the mood of my memories."

 For his twelfth birthday, Smith's father gave him an Aluminum Model Toys three-in-one plastic kit.
 It was a 1963 Chevy Impala with working headlights.

 Smith was bullied in elementary school because he was gay.
 His family moved to Auburn, Massachusetts, when he was 17 years old.
 Upon graduating high school, he attended a three-year course at the Worcester Art Museum.
 He also enrolled briefly at the University of Massachusetts at Amherst, before getting a job with an advertising agency.
 He left after suffering a heart attack at the age of 33.

 Moving to downtown Boston, Smith started a wallpaper and painting company, before making models for KlingStubbins architectural firm.
 It was at this time that he developed a hobby of collecting model miniature cars, many of them from the Franklin Mint or the Danbury Mint.

 In 2010, Smith was living in Winchester, Massachusetts.

 Despite his love of the aesthetics of cars, Smith did not own one for the majority of his life.
 A favorite that he did own, however, was a 1951 Studebaker.

 In 1995, after a meeting with Larry Cultrera, Smith decided he wanted to pursue scale models.

 Death

-Smith died on November 19, 2018, in Reading, Massachusetts.
+Smith died in 2018 in Reading, Massachusetts.
 He was 67.
 Per his own wish, the announcement of his death, on his Flickr site, was that he had "moved permanently to Elgin Park."
 Three years earlier, he said: "I needed a place that I felt comfortable in.
 Elgin Park is never a lonely place for me."
 His final words were: "It's been an interesting and sometimes fascinating trip."

 Smith's longtime partner, Henry Goldberg, said Smith died from pancreatic cancer and complications of diabetes.